 Origins & Mission

 The Digital Archive was created by necessity.
-When we set out to help a parish digitize its records, we realized that there was no repository dedicated to caring for Episcopal church records.
+When we set out to help a parish digitize its records, we realized that there was no digital archive dedicated to caring for Episcopal church records.

 We created one.